 Along with increasing cross-team communication, introducing new employees to coworkers, and retaining talent, the health organization used LEAD.bot to help develop its remote work culture.

 Janice notes that the health organization selected LEAD.bot with the intention of connecting members from different teams.
 However, with increased functionality coming to the bot, they’re looking forward to exploring new ways to establish a strong remote work culture.

 The New Normal

 Things are slowly beginning to return to some semblance of normalcy, but the change brought on by COVID is here to stay.
-Janice notes that, while the health organization hasn’t made any official announcements or plans, the expectation is that remote work will continue to play a large role in the agency moving forward.
+Towards the end of 2022, we talked to Janice again and she notes that, while the health organization hasn’t made any official announcements or plans, the expectation is that remote work will continue to play a large role in the agency moving forward.